formkit/docs-content/inputs/slider.md

 ---
 type: "sectionKeys"
 primary: "section-key"
-without: ['inner']
+without: ["inner"]
 data: [
   {
-    'section-key': 'chart',
+    "section-key": "chart",
-    description: 'A container for the chart bar elements.'
+    description: "A container for the chart bar elements."
   },
   {
-    'section-key': 'chartBar',
+    "section-key": "chartBar",
-    description: 'An individual bar for the chart element.'
+    description: "An individual bar for the chart element."
   },
   {
-    'section-key': 'fill',
+    "section-key": "fill",
-    description: 'The fill for the selected range on the slider input.'
+    description: "The fill for the selected range on the slider input."
   },
   {
-    'section-key': 'handleMax',
+    "section-key": "handleMax",
-    description: 'The maximum value selection handle.
-This is the default handle for single-value slider inputs.'
+    description: "The maximum value selection handle.
+This is the default handle for single-value slider inputs."
   },
   {
-    'section-key': 'handleMin',
+    "section-key": "handleMin",
-    description: 'The minimum value selection handle.'
+    description: "The minimum value selection handle."
   },
   {
-    'section-key': 'handles',
+    "section-key": "handles",
-    description: 'A container for the track selection handles' },
+    description: "A container for the track selection handles" },
   {
-    'section-key': 'linkedValues',
+    "section-key": "linkedValues",
-    description: 'A wrapper for the linked inputs for the slider’s minimum and maximum values.'
+    description: "A wrapper for the linked inputs for the slider’s minimum and maximum values."
   },
   {
-    'section-key': 'mark',
+    "section-key": "mark",
-    description: 'An individual mark on the track.'
+    description: "An individual mark on the track."
   },
   {
-    'section-key': 'markLabel',
+    "section-key": "markLabel",
-    description: 'The label for an individual mark on the track.'
+    description: "The label for an individual mark on the track."
   },
   {
-    'section-key': 'marks',
+    "section-key": "marks",
-    description: 'A container for all of the marks on the track' },
+    description: "A container for all of the marks on the track" },
   {
-    'section-key': 'maxValue',
+    "section-key": "maxValue",
-    description: 'The linked FormKit number input for the slider’s maximum value.
-If the slider only has a single value this is rendered as a direct descendant of the <code>sliderInner</div> section.'
+    description: "The linked FormKit number input for the slider’s maximum value.
+If the slider only has a single value this is rendered as a direct descendant of the <code>sliderInner</div> section."
   },
   {
-    'section-key': 'minValue',
+    "section-key": "minValue",
-    description: 'The linked FormKit number input for the slider’s minimum value.'
+    description: "The linked FormKit number input for the slider’s minimum value."
   },
   {
-    'section-key': 'sliderInner',
+    "section-key": "sliderInner",
-    description: 'The interior div that contains the slider input content.'
+    description: "The interior div that contains the slider input content."
   },
   {
-    'section-key': 'track',
+    "section-key": "track",
-    description: 'A wrapper that contains all of the track markup for the slider input.'
+    description: "A wrapper that contains all of the track markup for the slider input."
   },
   {
-    'section-key': 'trackInner',
+    "section-key": "trackInner",
-    description: 'An interior wrapper for styling purposes that contains all of the track markup excluding the chart.'
+    description: "An interior wrapper for styling purposes that contains all of the track markup excluding the chart."
   },
   {
-    'section-key': 'trackWrapper',
+    "section-key": "trackWrapper",
-    description: 'A wrapper that contains all of the track markup excluding the chart.'
+    description: "A wrapper that contains all of the track markup excluding the chart."
   },
   {
-    'section-key': 'tooltipMin',
+    "section-key": "tooltipMin",
-    description: 'The tooltip for the minimum value selection handle' },
+    description: "The tooltip for the minimum value selection handle" },
   {
-    'section-key': 'tooltipMax',
+    "section-key": "tooltipMax",
-    description: 'The tooltip for the maximum value selection handle' },
+    description: "The tooltip for the maximum value selection handle" },
 ]
 ---